MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --collapse-deterministic

 	Enable deterministic mode; currently only affects --collapse, different overlapping bases with equal quality are set to N quality 0, instead of being randomly sampled.
+Setting this option also sets --collapse.

+.. option:: --collapse-conservatively

+	Alternative merging algorithm inspired by FASTQ-join: For matching overlapping bases, the highest quality score is used.
+For mismatching overlapping bases, the highest quality base is used and the quality is set to the absolute difference in Phred-score between the two bases.
+For mismatching bases with identical quality scores, the base is set to 'N' and the quality score to 0 (Phred-encoded).
+Setting this option also sets --collapse.

 FASTQ demultiplexing options